"Propuesta comercial" email scam removal guide

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

 "Your device was not properly secured", "Server Notification", "2020 EU/COMMONWEALTH LOTTO" and "Suspicious Sign-In Attempt Prevented" are some examples of other deceptive emails.
-These letters are sent by the thousand, during large-scale operations called "spam campaigns".
+These messages are sent by the thousand, during large-scale operations called "spam campaigns".
 This mail is typically disguised as "important", "official", "urgent" and similar.
-Scam emails can make various claims, requests, offers or demands.
-They are used not only to make ransom demands but also for phishing and malware (e.g. ransomware, trojan, etc.) proliferation.
-Regardless of the purpose of deceptive letters, the end-goal is the same - to generate revenue to the scammers / cyber criminals behind them.
+Scam emails can make various claims, requests, offers and demands.
+They are used to make ransom demands and also for phishing and malware (e.g. ransomware, trojan, etc.) proliferation.
+The purpose of these deceptive messages is identical: to generate revenue to the scammers/cyber criminals behind them.

 How do spam campaigns infect computers?

-To avoid infecting systems with malware distributed via spam campaigns, it is strongly advised against opening suspicious and/or irrelevant emails.
-Any attachments or links found in dubious mail - must not be opened, as they are sources of potential infections.
-Additionally, it is recommended to use Microsoft Office versions released after 2010.
-However, malicious content is proliferated using various techniques.
-Popular distribution methods include: untrustworthy download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation ("cracking") tools and fake updaters.
-Therefore, it is important to only download from official/verified sources, as well as activate and update programs with tools/functions provided by legitimate developers.
+To avoid infecting systems with malware distributed via spam campaigns, you are strongly advised against opening suspicious and/or irrelevant emails.
+Any attachments or links found in dubious mail must not be opened, as they are sources of potential infections.
+Additionally, you are advised to use Microsoft Office versions released after 2010, however, malicious content is proliferated using various techniques.
+Popular distribution methods include untrusted download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation ("cracking") tools and fake updaters.
+Therefore, it is important to only download from official/verified sources, and activate and update programs with tools/functions provided by legitimate developers.
 To protect device integrity and user safety, it is crucial to have a reputable anti-virus/anti-spyware suite installed.
-Furthermore, this software must be kept up-to-date, used to run regular system scans and to remove detected threats.
-If you've already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Furthermore, this software must be kept up to date, used to run regular system scans and to remove detected threats.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Propuesta comercial" email letter:
+Text presented in the "Propuesta comercial" email message:

 Subject: Propuesta comercial